Rust-Simply/iriss-scripts/src/scripts/iriss-03.md

 the form ampersand square brackets T where `T` is the type of every item in the array.

 ((Show code))
 You can access elements inside the array directly by using an index value between square brackets.

-In Rust, indexing starts at 0.
+In Rust, indexing starts at 0 and the type of the index is always a `usize`.

 ### Tuples